you've found an online showreel for…

 I played fiddle for The Tin Forest, National Theatre of Scotland's biggest production to date and their contribution to the Glasgow Cultural Commonwealth 2014.
 Working with Musical Director, Michael John McCarthy, musicians, Annie Grace, Signy Jakobsdottir, Gav Prentice and special guests Emma Pollock and Arthur Johnstone we produced music for the 14-day run.
 Glasgow's South Rotunda was transformed into a magical, cavernous art and performance space for the production.
 The Guardian, the Independent, the Herald, the Telegraph and the Scotsman all awarded the show ★★★★☆, with the Guardian describing it as a “gorgeously detailed promenade performance”.
 Footage of the show was used in montage during the coverage of the Commonwealth Games closing ceremony broadcast live on BBC One.

-I've collaborated regularly with acclaimed singer, songwriter and balladeer Alasdair Roberts as a duo, with Gaelic singer Mairi Morrison, in the band line-up Alasdair Roberts & Friends and with French traditional singing group Tartine de Clous.
+I've collaborated regularly with acclaimed singer, songwriter and balladeer Alasdair Roberts as a duo, with Gaelic singer Mairi Morrison and in the band line-up Alasdair Roberts & Friends.
 Jon Lusk, in a ★★★★☆ review for the Financial Times, described my playing as “able”, “tight”, “light” and “sweet” when Alasdair presented his collaboration with poet Robin Robertson, Hirta Songs at King's Place in London as part of the Outlandish Nights mini-festival in March 2014.

 I play guitar and harmonium in Glasgow-based Breton trad band Askolenn and also produced their debut recording ceòl Breizh.
 Here the band are playing live in Saint Andrew's in the Square in Glasgow in April 2012 supporting legendary Irish musician Andy Irvine.